Treasury Board of Canada Secretariat

 • a report of any systemic problems found that lead to wrongdoings

-• recommendations for improvement and
+• recommendations for improvement

 • any other matter deemed necessary by the PSIC

-Special Reports
+Special reports

 The PSIC may also prepare and submit special reports to Parliament at any time, on any matter he or she deems to be of sufficient importance or urgency that informing Parliament should not be deferred until the next annual report.

-Reports of Founded Cases of Wrongdoing
+Reports of founded cases of wrongdoing

 If, as a result of investigating a disclosure made under the Act, the PSIC determines that there was a wrongdoing, the PSIC will report this to the chief executive of the organization in which the wrongdoing occurred.
-Within 60 days, the PSIC will also submit a report of the founded case of wrongdoing to the Speaker of the Senate and the Speaker of the House of Commons, for prompt tabling in each House of Parliament.
+Within 60 days, the PSIC will also submit a report on the founded case of wrongdoing to the Speaker of the Senate and the Speaker of the House of Commons, for prompt tabling in each House of Parliament.
 This report will include:

 • the finding of wrongdoing